 Here at Kinney Nursery we help create lawns that have year-around beauty.
 We supply Delta Blue Grass Sod with their unmatched quality, and over 14 varieties of sod to choose

 For the do-it-yourself types that want to save an extra buck, we offer top quality certified lawn seed, and all the supplies to get you off to a good start.
 Kinney Nursery also has all the fertilizers, herbicides, and fungicides to keep your lawn tip top.
 If you are a friend to the Earth we also offer numerous organic fertilizers and other organic products to help keep your lawn healthy the natural way.

 The first step in creating a lawn area is proper preparation.
 The preparation steps for sod and seeded lawns are identical.
 Follow these steps and you will be on your way to the green.

-Determine how much sod you need using the Delta Bluegrass Sod Calculator.
+Determine how much sod you need using our Project Calculator.

 Step 1 – Killing & Removing Your Existing Lawn